cmurphy/chesster/README-HW3.txt

 array is not very complex for C++ to manipulate.
 If this had been implemented with a bit board do-undo would probably cause even more overhead and be detrimental to performance.

+In the interest of time and since my bot already plays admirably I only made slight adjustments to the state evaluation.
+It favors moving the knight, rook, and bishop out of the home row and keeping the king in the home row.
+Since implementing do-undo these evaluations now take place in make_move and unmake_move instead of in the evaluate function.
+I added a new evaluate function that simply returns the state's saved score and will deprecate the old evaluation once everythign else is completed.